-Do we live in a modern world that still professes Jesus?
+Does the modern world that we live in still believe in Jesus?
 Do you believe He was at the beginning with God?
 Is He the firstborn from the dead?
 Is He the Messiah?
-Some people say he is the King of kings.
-But who is Jesus to you?
+Christians say he is the King of kings.
+But the most important question is who is Jesus to you?
 If you cannot answer this question with confidence, it is doubtful that you will ever experience Him for yourself.
 Christians have a deep-seated admiration for Jesus.
 But what if I told you that the mental image that Christians have of Jesus does not identify with what God says about Him, what would you say?
 For example, in American culture, Jesus is a blond-haired, blue-eyed white man.
 That leaves us to question, was Jesus the only white Nazarene in Israel?

 Who is Jesus and Why Are Christians So Fascinated by Him?